nahog/slackbot-russia-2018-world-cup/README.md

 - Supports multiple timezones
 - Uses flag emoticons

+### Coperos module
+- Scrapes the www.coperos.com/torneos/your-tourament url
+- Post the current rooster extracted from the site

 ## Configs
-All configurations can be modified by environmental variables, here are the different configurations available:
+All configurations can be modified by environmental variables, or using the config.json file.
+There is one general config, and one in each module, for security reasons the config.json file is ignored in git but an example config file is provided for easy ussage.
+Here are the different configurations available:

 ### General
 - LOG_LEVEL - type: string, default `"info"`, The log level to the console (error, info, debug, silly, etc...)